luongnguyen1805/dev-utils/README.md

 **QueryEngine**

--XPath mixed with JSONPath Query Engine for list of String/Object.
+-"XPath mixed with JSONPath" Query Engine for list of String/Object.